mark55912/ez_bills/README.md

 ## Usage

-Use to create a list of of your bills.
+Use to create a list of your bills.

 ## License